kuhumcst/korp-setups/repository.clarin.dk/README.md

 * `start.sh` - called at the very end of the `Dockerfile`.
 Starts the various processes that run inside our Docker container (e.g. servers, database).
 * `.env` - environment variables used by docker-compose during the build step.
 * `default.env` - default runtime environment variables.
-Can be modified by the user when running the container.
+Can be modified by the user when running the container using docker-compose.

 Redeployment then consists of making changes to the above files, testing the changes locally, and running the appropriate commands to redeploy on the production server.
 Both the development machine and the production server will need to have docker-compose installed, but the setup and deployment of the app should otherwise be self-contained.

 ### Build, test, deploy
 The basic workflow is done entirely using a few docker-compose commands.
 It can be helpful to alias these in your local terminal since you will be typing them a lot during development.

-_Note: before you can build the image for the first time, you will need to [create certificate files](#https-for-local-development) for serving with Apache using HTTPS!_
+_Note: before you can build the image for the first time, you will need to [create certificate files](#setting-up-https) for serving with Apache using HTTPS!_

 ```
 # Build image(s) and run container(s) in a detached state with `docker-compose`